Quarterly Board Report Q1: January, February, March

 Financial Summary

 Larimer County Department of Natural Resources has five primary revenue sources including Colorado Lottery proceeds, the Help Preserve Open Space Sales Tax, user fees on open spaces, user fees on reservoir parks, and the weed district property tax.
-Below are the July 1 through Sept.
-30 revenue summaries and operating expenses as compared to the same period the previous year.
+Below is the preliminary financial comparison* (2023 vs 2024), including revenue summaries and operating expenses.

 Open Spaces